tasmota/docs/Lights.md

 For better color mixing of RGB and white channels read about [White Blend Mode](White-Blend-Mode).

+> [!TIP] In a 4 channel RGB+W light there is no separate white slider control.
+To gain control over the white channel use `RGBWWTable 255,255,255,255,0` which activates White Blend Mode.

 ### MY92xx
 MY92xx [family](http://www.my-semi.com/content/products/product_list.aspx?id=2) of drivers uses Adaptive Pulse Density Modulation.